 IFLA Green Library Award 2019 Winners Announced

-IFLA’s Environmental Sustainability and Libraries Special Interest Group (ENSULIB) is pleased to announce the winner of the IFLA Green Library Award 2019.
+IFLA’s Environment Sustainability and Libraries Special Interest Group (ENSULIB) is pleased to announce the winner of the IFLA Green Library Award 2019.
 The IFLA Green Library Award was established in 2016 by ENSULIB (SIG) and generously sponsored by De Gruyter Publishing.
 The award is 500 Euros for the first place winner.

 to reward the best Green Library submission that communicates the library’s commitment to environmental sustainability;